 The City has retained Associated Engineering (B.C.)
 Ltd. to prepare the preliminary and detailed designs, prepare tender documents and provide construction services for the project.

 The existing forcemain conveys sewage from the pump station along River Road from 225 Street to Steeves Street.
-The existing forcemain is located within the Fraser River Escarpment and the intent is to re-route the new south slope forcemain north of the existing escarpment setback areas and Haney slide.
+The existing forcemain is located within the Fraser River Escarpment area and the intent is to re-route the new south slope forcemain north of the existing escarpment area and Haney slide.
 View proposed forcemain alignment (PDF)

-The first phase (from the pump station to Cliff Avenue and Lougheed Highway) will be constructed as part of the Ministry of Transportation and Infrastructure (MoTI) reconstruction of the Haney Bypass Project which is currently underway.
+The construction of Phase 1 which is the forcemain from the pump station to Haney Bypass and to Cliff Avenue is currently underway as part of the Ministry of Transportation and Infrastructure (MoTI) reconstruction of the Haney Bypass Project.

-The second phase consists of upgrades to the pump station at 11555 225 Street, including replacement of all four pumps, electrical upgrades to the Motor Control Centre (MCC), new pipe work within the pump station and upgrades to the floors of the wet wells to better direct flows and increase mixing.
-The design is complete and the project tender closed with construction commencing in late spring/early summer.
-The remaining forcemain work from Cliff Avenue to Steeves Street is planned for 2020/2021.
+Phase 2 consists of upgrades to the pump station at 11555 225 Street, including replacement of all four pumps, electrical upgrades to the Motor Control Centre (MCC), new pipe work within the pump station and upgrades to the floors of the wet wells to better direct flows and increase mixing.
+The construction contract has been awarded with construction commencing mid-August.